 Fresh herbs are one of those tricky ingredients to buy since the standard quantity they sell at the supermarket is almost always far more than you need for any given recipe.
 What's worse, they also go bad quickly in the fridge, so anytime you buy fresh herbs, there's a good chance you're going to end up throwing at least some of it away.

 Even a single day in the fridge can cause fresh herbs to turn limp, wilted, discolored, even slimy.

 You can certainly grow your own herbs and simply snip off what you need, but short of that, the best way to avoid waste is to store your fresh herbs properly so that they last as long as possible.

 To do this, we need to divide fresh herbs into two broad categories and look into the optimal storage method that suits each type.

 Are They Soft Herbs or Hard Herbs?

 We distinguish the two types by their texture.
 Leafy versus woody is one way you could describe it, but to make it simpler, we'll just say soft and hard.
-Rosemary is an example of a "hard" herb, whereas parsley we'll classified as "soft."
+Rosemary is an example of a "hard" herb, whereas parsley we'll classify as "soft."
 You can decide for yourself by looking at the stems.
 A green, tender stem puts it in the "soft" category, while a brown, woody or thick one makes it "hard."

 - Basil (see note below)

 We've classified chives as "hard" even though they don't actually have stems.
-The entire herb is the green shoot itself, but the best way to store fresh chives is using the hard method.
+The entire herb is the green shoot itself, but the best way to store fresh chives is by using the hard method.

 The Best Way to Wash Fresh Herbs